 As a composer, he has also authored symphonic works, instrumental concerts, chamber and instrumental music, vocal and choral works, which are performed in Russia and abroad.
-Among his works: Symphonic Fantasy 'Quasar', Concerto for Strings, Concertino for Clarinet and Chamber Orchestra, String Quartets No. 1 and No. 2, 'Little Play' for flute, oboe, clarinet and bassoon, Song Cycle Poems by A.Tarkovsky, Concerto for Choir 'Rubaiyat' poems by Omar Khayyam.
+Among his works: Symphonic Fantasy 'Quasar', Concerto for Strings, Concertino for Clarinet and Chamber Orchestra, String Quartets No. 1 and No. 2, 'Little Play' for flute, oboe, clarinet, and bassoon, Song Cycle Poems by A.Tarkovsky, Concerto for Choir 'Rubaiyat' poems by Omar Khayyam.
 In 2010 and then again in 2012, he participated in The Contemporary Music Festival, New Music — New Reality in Ekaterinburg, where the musicians performed his chamber works.
-In October 2016 he became a laureate of the Symphony of Siberia project, organized in the Krasnoyarsk Philharmonic.
+In October 2016 he became a laureate of the Symphony of Siberia project, organized by the Krasnoyarsk Philharmonic.
 The composition of Dmitry Polyakov - Symphonic poem Quasar, was performed by the Krasnoyarsk Academic Symphony Orchestra.
 In 2017, the Murmansk Philharmonic Orchestra conducted by the author performed the composition Concerto for Strings.

 © DMITRY POLYAKOV 2021